Feature Guide for Claude Code

 Example 5 Refreshing an existing config after a Claude Code release

 A new Claude Code version ships a setting like skillOverrides (real example from v2.1.129).
 You ask Claude to add it to your project.
-The feature-guide skill — kept current by a daily docs-monitor — already knows about the new setting.
+The feature-guide skill — kept current by a daily docs-monitor and refreshed at every session start — already knows about the new setting.
 Claude reads references/settings.md, sees the field's valid values (off / user-invocable-only / name-only), writes the setting correctly the first time, and the auditor confirms the value is one of the documented options.
 No “this field doesn't exist yet” or “let me try a few syntaxes” cycles.

 Who benefits